datakind/data-recipes-ai/README.md

     Make note of the assitant ID, then edit your `.env` file and using it set variable `ASSISTANTS_ID`.

-    Note: (i) If you rerun `create_update_assistant.py` once `ASSISTANTS_ID` is set, the script will update the assistant rather than create a new one; (ii) You can also add your own data, pdf, docx, csv, xlsx files for the assistant to use, see section 'Adding your own files for the assistant to analyze' below.
+    Note: (i) If you rerun `create_update_assistant.py` once `ASSISTANTS_ID` is set, the script will update the assistant rather than create a new one.
+You will need to do this if trying different models; (ii) You can also add your own data, pdf, docx, csv, xlsx files for the assistant to use, see section 'Adding your own files for the assistant to analyze' below.

 7. Restart so the assistant ID is set, `docker compose up -d`